Wood has the potential to meet the future challenges of the construction industry

 The days when wood was primarily perceived as a traditional, rural building material are long gone.
 “Wood is the new concrete” – only figuratively, of course.
 After all, analogous to the development of steel and concrete buildings in the 20th century – which revolutionized conventional construction methods to date – wood has the potential to overcome current challenges such as resource scarcity and climate protection.

-Wood as a building material for multi-story buildings has been experiencing a boost, and not just since the recent sustainability debate.
+Wood as a sustainable building material for multi-story buildings has been experiencing a boost, and not just since the recent sustainability debate.
 This increase makes sense, too, because we need to conserve our resources and massively cut back on the raw materials and energy required to produce conventional building materials in favor of climate protection.
 Wood promises to be a sustainable alternative to steel and concrete that is not only regionally available and renewable, but also stores CO2.
 According to a 2019 study by the University of Washington in Seattle, USA, wooden houses can save up to 25% in emissions.
-However, the origin of the wood, the way the forest is managed, and the often long transport routes have a major impact on the environmental balance.
+However, the origin of the wood as building material, the way the forest is managed, and the often long transport routes have a major impact on the environmental balance.

 In addition to the ecological benefits, timber construction also has economic advantages.
 The range of construction methods, such as solid timber construction, timber panel or timber frame construction, as well as hybrid timber buildings, offers a wide variety of options for responding to site-specific characteristics.
 Cross-laminated timber in particular is enjoying increasing popularity as a building material – the solid prefabricated wooden elements have good insulating properties, are fireproof, and have good sound insulation properties, as well as a positive influence on people’s sense of well-being.
 Particularly in urban timber construction, the focus is on standardized production with a high degree of prefabrication in the workshop.
 Where space is tight or the spatial situation does not permit a long construction period, just-in-time delivery of high-quality building elements is a sensible and sustainable solution.
 This is because wood is lighter than steel with the same load-bearing capacity and has the same compressive strength as concrete.
 The low thermal conductivity of wood makes it possible to construct the load-bearing structure and the insulating layer in a single layer, which can be the decisive point in cities where space is at a premium.